gerrowadat/log.andvari.net/content/pages/bad-machinery.md

 Another case that’s spotted sometimes is people who do tickets when they’re not on tickets, because it’s an easy way to look busy.
 This is not helpful.
 It means the person is less effective than they should be, and they skew the numbers in terms of how manageable the load is.
 If there is one person on tickets, but there are always two or three people also taking a stab at the ticket queue, then you might still have an unmanageable ticket queue, but you just don’t know it.

+The assumption I’m making is that this is an issue that needs to be addressed, and may be a hidden management problem – the more this happens, the more unpredictable your project delivery estimates and assurances get.

 ### Reducing Interrupts {#reducing-interrupts}